-- Recording pupils' achievements, learning and progress. - Contributing to each pupil's learning log. - Providing evidence to support pupils' application for entrance/scholarship to their future schools. - Recording school events and providing material for displays. - Communication with parents, for example to help reassure new parents or carers of young children that they have settled well into school life and provide prompt information on their children's activities on residential trips.

-- Communications with the school community (parents, pupils, staff, Governors and alumni) via weekly newsletters and the website, - Internal displays (including clips of moving images) on digital and conventional notice boards within the school premises, - For publicity purposes (brochures, prospectus, media articles, website etc.) for both the school and Bellevue Education Group. - To support work undertaken by members of staff or students on placements for training and gaining further qualifications.
+- Recording pupils' achievements, learning and progress. - Contributing to each pupil's learning log. - Providing evidence to support pupils' application for entrance/scholarship to their future schools. - Recording school events and providing material for displays. - Communication with parents, for example to help reassure new parents or carers of young children that they have settled well into school life and provide prompt information on their children's activities on residential trips. - Communications with the school community (parents, pupils, staff, Governors and alumni) via weekly newsletters and the website, - Internal displays (including clips of moving images) on digital and conventional notice boards within the school premises, - For publicity purposes (brochures, prospectus, media articles, website etc.) for both the school and Bellevue Education Group. - To support work undertaken by members of staff or students on placements for training and gaining further qualifications.

 On their child's admission to the school, parents are asked to complete a Google consent form in relation to their child being photographed at school or during school events.
 The form provides for parents to give permission at different levels (for example to consent to their child being photographed to record achievement and progress, but not for publicity purposes.
-The form also gives parents the opportunity to state whether a child in a photograph can be named.

-Responses to the photography consent form are collated and the summary/analysis can be consulted at the school office/in the staff handbook/on the school's management information system.
+Responses to the photography consent form are collated and the summary/analysis can be consulted at the school office/on google drive.
 It is important that staff familiarise themselves with this information.
 If parents withhold consent for certain aspects of photography in relation to their child, this must be respected.
 Images should be checked to determine whether photographs have been taken which inadvertently include pupils for whom consent has not been given.
 If this is the case, images should be destroyed, cropped or otherwise edited to ensure that parental consent is respected.
 If an image is edited for this reason, the original must be destroyed.